 Students expecting to receive employer tuition reimbursement, or any other outside tuition reimbursement, should consult with the Finance Office at the beginning of the semester when the reimbursement is to occur.
 Documentation from the employer, or outside agency, is required at this time.
-Once documentation is on file in the Finance Office, tuition payments may be deferred, and subsequently, late fees waived.
+Once documentation is on file in the Finance Office, tuition payments may be deferred accordingly.